CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/2. cpu governor and boost/etc/default/instructions.md

 either line by line, or at once (newlining things are treated as separate commands, go read more on that if you want, other things such as `command1 && command2` also work).

-## If your CPU is AMD, then additionally edit `/etc/default/limine`, to include:
+## If your CPU is AMD:
+then additionally edit `/etc/default/limine`, to include:

 `amd_pstate=passive`